To see upcoming lectures or search for a specific lecture, please click here.

 |Early Music Vancouver at Green College: Cultures of Performance||

 In an exciting new departure for its programming at Green College, Early Music Vancouver presents a series of talks and recitals that exemplify modalities of musical performance in cultures distinct from that of the western classical repertoire.
 The first event of the series is a lecture-performance of Persian hand drumming by Hamin Honari on September 25.
-Event posters will be available soon.
+Term 1 series poster can be downloaded here.

 |Resident Members' Series||The Green College Members’ Series each week features a different presenter (or presenters) from among the Resident Members of Green College.
 Graduate students and Postdoctoral and Visiting Scholars are encouraged to offer talks on their areas of research or study and, as appropriate, to bring in their research colleagues from outside the College too.
 Like all academic programming at the College, these talks are open not just to Green College members, but to the community at large both within and beyond UBC. |